 Professor Phil Mathew was born and raised in Chicago, IL.
 He holds a graduate degree in World History from Norwich University in Vermont and teaches history at Joliet Junior College.
-Professor Mathew’s areas of interest include Greek Mythology, Classical Greece in the Age of Pericles, Greek Warfare, Philip II and Alexander the Great, The Hellenistic World, the late Roman Republic and the Roman Empire.
+Professor Mathew’s areas of interest include Greek Mythology, Classical Greece, Greek Warfare, Philip II and Alexander the Great, The Hellenistic World, the late Roman Republic and the Roman Empire.
 His capstone in graduate school focused on the use of Military Intelligence in Julius Caesar's army during the Gallic War.
 Ancient military intelligence has often been overlooked and he hopes to contribute to this topic extensively.
 Professor Mathew is committed to furthering his knowledge of history and staying on the forefront with the latest scholarship in the field of ancient history.
 He is a member of the Association of Ancient Historians and the Society for Classical Studies.

-28,396 people have read this user's contributionsⓘ
+45,253 people have read this user's contributionsⓘ